Jesy Nelson: 2011–2020: Career beginnings and Little Mix

-2021–present: Solo projects
+2021–2026: Solo projects and withdrawal from the music industry

 In May 2021, Nelson announced that she had signed a record deal with Polydor Records and that she would be releasing solo music later in the year.
-On 8 October 2021, she released her debut solo single, "Boyz", which featured American rapper Nicki Minaj.
-The single, which interpolates the song "Bad Boy for Life" by Diddy who made a cameo appearance in a music video for "Boyz", was met with negative reception and debuted at number four on the UK singles chart.
+On 8 October 2021, she released her debut solo single, "Boyz", which featured Trinidadian rapper Nicki Minaj.
+The single, which interpolates the song "Bad Boy for Life" by Diddy who made a cameo appearance in a music video for "Boyz", was met with moderate reception and debuted at number four on the UK singles chart.
 In June 2022, Nelson revealed that her debut album was almost finished, but a month later it was announced that she had split from Polydor amid "creative differences", and the record remains unreleased.

 In December 2022, it was reported that Nelson had filmed a music video for a follow-up single titled "Cried Out", which was later shelved in favour of her second official solo single, "Bad Thing", released independently on 14 April 2023.
 Upon its release, Nelson received praise from the charity Women's Aid due to the song's themes of domestic abuse.
 The single peaked at number 15 on the UK Singles Downloads Chart.
 Nelson next planned to release "Cried Out" as her third single, but in July 2023, it was reported that the single was scrapped.

 Nelson collaborated with Zion Foster on the single "Mine", which was released on 2 August 2024.

+On 13 February 2026, Nelson released her docuseries Jesy Nelson: Life After Little Mix on Amazon Prime Video.
+In the docuseries, Nelson announced that she would be stepping away from the music industry due to mental health reasons and the birth of her children.